garybgenett/gary-os/README.md

 GRUB] on both hard drives and USB drives.
 The core of the tooling is the [scripts/grub.sh] script.

-Once a drive has been set up, place the GaryOS [Kernel] in the 'gary-os' directory as 'gary-os.kernel'.
-The 'gary-os.grub.cfg' file can also be placed in that directory and edited as needed.
+Once a drive has been set up, place the GaryOS [Kernel] in the `gary-os` directory as `gary-os.kernel`.
+The `gary-os.grub.cfg` file can also be placed in that directory and edited as needed.

   ```